droongma/Indoor-Positioning/README.md

 <img width="459" alt="image17" src="https://user-images.githubusercontent.com/11453455/153641620-cc808c77-b5fb-4b69-ae88-acd8b77469b2.png">

-You can see demonstration video of final application in the following URL: https://vimeo.com/676350630
+**You can see the demonstration video of final application in the following URL:** https://vimeo.com/676350630